toocer/ArchInstall-script/README.md

 ```

 ## Installation ##

+**NOTE:** Now you will get one question to install or not, then it goes thru the installation, Nothing vill be left on the /dev/sda disk

 To execute an install with this script you can either start it directly inside the boot loader, or you could start it by downloading the script and run it.

 * Put the script it on a webserver accessible by your machine.
 Then add `script=http://www.domain.tld/script.sh` in the bootloader configuration.